 Great Horned Owls are the top predator in their habitat.
 They eat other birds like ducks and pheasants, as well as small mammals including rabbits, squirrels, prairie dogs, and mice.
 These owls hunt at night by flying silently through the air to catch prey unaware of its perch.
 Great Horned Owls are also known to steal food from other predators, like hawks and eagles.

 Great Horned Owls are very territorial birds and will defend their territory against other owls or animals.
 They make a variety of hoots, barks, and screeches to communicate with each other.
 These owls are also known for their eerie screech, which sounds similar to a woman screaming.

 Great Horned Owls typically mate in the winter and lay eggs from February through March.
 They build nests on top of tall trees or cliffs.
 The female owl lays up to three eggs, but only two chicks will survive because they compete with each other for food.
 The chicks will stay in their nest for about four weeks before they can fly on their own.

-Great Grey Owls have a very distinct look with their large, fluffy plumage and dark eyes.
+Great Gray Owls have a very distinct look with their large, fluffy plumage and dark eyes.
 They are usually silent birds, but they can make a hooting noise to communicate with other owls.
-Great Grey Owls in Alaska live in forested areas near open fields or meadows where they can find their prey.
+Great Gray Owls in Alaska live in forested areas near open fields or meadows where they can find their prey.

 They are considered threatened in the state, and their numbers are decreasing due to habitat loss.
-To protect them, Alaskans have built nesting boxes to attract Great Grey Owls.
+To protect them, Alaskans have built nesting boxes to attract Great Gray Owls.

 If you’re lucky enough to see one of these beautiful birds in the wild, be sure to take a picture!
 They are truly majestic creatures.